Artinnavidgoli/ubuntu-installation-guide/README.md

 - A flash drive (8GB as a minimum, 12GB or above recommended and keep in mind using usb 3.0 is a faster installation).

-- A ubuntu ISO file that you can download from [here](https://ubuntu.com/download/desktop) . (use LTS version if you don't want to have crazy problems)
+- A ubuntu ISO file that you can download from [here](https://ubuntu.com/download/desktop) . (use LTS version if you don't want to have crazy problems 😵‍💫)

-*-note: if you want to do virtual installation you don't need a flash drive*
+*-note: if you want to do virtual installation you don't need a flash drive but you will need a *